 Industrial scale: Large facilities are essential to achieve economies of scale.

-Logistics: Collection, transport, and storage of feedstocks are complex due to their low energy density and variable characteristics.
+Logistics: Collection, transport, and storage of feedstock are complex due to their low energy density and variable characteristics.

 Technologies: Production relies on thermochemical and biological processes, many of which are still at different stages of development.

-Costs: High initial investments and reliance on low-cost feedstocks result in elevated production costs compared to fossil fuels.
+Costs: High initial investments and reliance on low-cost feedstock result in elevated production costs compared to fossil fuels.

 Incentives: A lack of robust policy incentives hampers large-scale deployment and the establishment of biomass supply chains.